 When you arrive at Kids Club and your child has greeted you, he becomes your responsibility.
-Please remind your child that they are responsible for putting away all equipment and activities that they were involved at the time you picked them up.
+Please remind your child that they are responsible for putting away all equipment and activities that they were involved in at the time you picked them up.
 This means that you may have to wait a few minutes for them to tidy up.
 Please plan for this.

-Children will be allowed to leave the Kids Club only with their parents unless otherwise stated.
-On the application form the parent will give names as to who can pick up.
+Children will be allowed to leave Kids Club only with their parent/guardian unless otherwise stated.
+On the application form, the parent/guardian will give names as to who can pick up.
 Parents or legal guardians are the only people who can request that someone else pick up.
-The Kids Club reserves the right to request identification from those receiving the child.
+Kids Club reserves the right to request identification from those receiving the child.

-This must be picture identification.
-We will not allow a child to leave the Kids Club with a person we do not know unless all precautions have been taken.
+This must be legal photo identification.
+We will not allow a child to leave Kids Club with a person we do not know unless all precautions have been taken.

+Late Pick-Up

-Late Pick-Ups- KIDS CLUB CLOSES AT 6:00 P.M.
+KIDS CLUB CLOSES AT 6:00 P.M.